WHAT MAKES YOUR EXPERIENCE DIFFERENT WITH OUR LEEDS SPECIALIST COSMETIC BREAST SURGERY PRACTICE?

-Mr Turton's NHS and Private Practice is based almost exclusively in the Specialty of Breast, Cosmetic Breast and Reconstructive Breast Surgery.
-Mr Turton is both an Oncoplastic Breast Surgeon (He uses breast plastic surgery skills combined with breast oncology surgery skills) and an Aesthetic Breast Surgeon (He has a dedicated and long established special interest and track record in Cosmetic Breast Surgery).
-His consultant level experience now comprises thousands of breast operations over the last 10 years.
+Mr Turton's Surgical Practice is based exclusively in the Specialty of Breast, Cosmetic Breast and Reconstructive Breast Surgery.
+Mr Turton is both an Oncoplastic Breast Surgeon (he uses breast plastic surgery skills combined with breast oncology surgery skills) and an Aesthetic Breast Surgeon (he has a dedicated and long established special interest and track record in Cosmetic Breast Surgery).
+During the last 13-years of Consultant level experience he has performed thousands of breast operations.

-The Allergan breast implant range is not only FDA approved, but also covered by the manufacturer's life-time warranty.
-This covers lifetime replacement implants if there is ever a rupture.
+The Allergan breast implant range are covered by the manufacturer's limited life-time warranty.
+Allergan will provide a free replacement implant if there is ever a rupture (althought the cost of the surgical replacement is not covered).
 As a comparison, the PIP implants were reported in the French vigilance study to have a rupture rate as high as 10% at one-year.
-By contrast, the FDA-approved Allergan implants had a rupture rate of just 10% at 10 years in the FDA study.
+By contrast, the FDA-approved Allergan implants had a rupture rate of just 10% at 10-years in the FDA study, and lower still in other published single surgeon series.
 Please read the warranty details- a PDF copy of their warranty is available here.
 A schematic that highlights the Allergan breast implant product and the special barrier layer in the Allergan implant shell is also shown here.
+Mr Turton has worked as a consultant for Allergan, presenting at National meetings.
+This photo is from a recent Allergan Medical Institute event on Surgical Aesthetics which Mr Turton both chaired, lectured at and performed a live-demonstration on a patient demonstrating how to select the correct implant for your patient.
+Also in the picture are international experts Bill Adams and Arthur Swift, who gave state of the art lectures promoting excellence in clinical practice.
+Mr Turton has previously visited Bill Adams in Dallas and developed experience in usin the Smooth Shell Allergan Implants.

 Polyurethane implants have measurable advantages over smooth and mechanically textured gel-filled prostheses and do not appear to be associated with an increased risk of complications or morbidity.”
 (Handel, N. Long–term safety and efficacy of polyurethane foam-covered breast implants.
 Aesthetic Surgery Journal Vol.26 2006).
 Guillermo Vasquez, a plastic surgeon from Buenos Aires in Argentina reported his experience using these implants in 407 patients over a ten year period.
 He concluded“…this implant reduces capsular contracture to under 1%”